benedictweis/kubernetes-getting-started/README.md

 kubectl apply -f ./manifests/
 ```

+> [!NOTE]
+> The order in which the manifests are applied is completely irrelevant.
+This is because of one of kubernetes core concepts, self healing.

 At this point you can visit [localhost:8080](http://localhost:8080) and examine the running application.

+Feel free to explore the [Makefile](./Makefile) to learn more about how easy deploying with kubernetes is.

+## Concepts

+Concepts section

 ## Further learning